Legendre-SNN on Loihi-2

 About the Speaker

-Share your expertise with the community by hosting a workshop, student talk, or hacking hour.
+Share your expertise with the community by speaking at a workshop, student talk, or hacking hour.
 It’s a great way to get feedback and help others learn.